premswaroopmusti/web-traffic-ml-analysis/README.md

 2. Given timestamp, request, IP address, referrer and status, obtain inferences from the given data, like

-i) How many requests occur in every minute?
+- How many requests occur in every minute?

-ii) do all IPs perform the same request or come from the same referrer? and so on...
+- do all IPs perform the same request or come from the same referrer? and so on...
 Try to obtain maximum possible inferences from the data.

 Dataset - https://drive.google.com/file/d/1hH17Ok2sdhdndd2mAmP6sElbQQbS3RWH/view?usp=sharing